meytiii/gitgud-platinum-tracker/README.md

 A unified, interactive web-based checklist for tracking 100% completion across the soulslike games.

+Made with love by a Soulslike player who also takes pleasure in platting these games ^_^

 ## Supported Games
 * [x] Dark Souls: Remastered (DLC not required for platinum)
 * [x] Dark Souls II: Scholar of the First Sin (Its kinda different from the original version because the DLC stuff count as trophies too)